 Robusta beans are around 40% cheaper to buy than arabica, so the temptation for supermarkets to include it in their blends is obvious.
 Taste is often compromised until an optimum between price and flavor is reached.

-Robusta beans are bitter and contain less sugars than arabica beans, they taste nutty rather than fruity and make bitter coffee.
+Robusta beans are bitter and contain less sugars than arabica beans, they taste nutty rather than fruity and make bitter coffee similar to what you’d find in coffee that is past it’s prime.
 Arabica beans, while they can fluctuate too between divine and hellish, they are generally sweeter, with nicer flavor and tones.
 While you can get robustas that are better than some arabicas, you’re not going to find this happening regularly.

 But is there nothing more than this to the robusta bean?
 Is it nothing but a filler used to keep prices down?
 Well apparently there is more to it, for some at least.
 Your robusta is certainly not a drip coffee bean, coffee aficionados are almost unanimous about that.